-This had been an all-important moment: 'F' Company's arrival was to bring the Newfoundland Regiment's numbers up to some fifteen hundred, establishment strength of a battalion which could be posted on...active service.
+This had been an important moment: the Company's arrival was to bring the Newfoundland Regiment's numbers up to some fifteen hundred, establishment strength of a battalion which could be posted on...active service.

 A number sufficient for four 'fighting' companies, two re-enforcement companies and a headquarters staff.